 Why teams love collaborating in LiquidPlanner:

-- Built-in collaboration features: Commenting within LiquidPlanner moves conversations out of email and IM, creating a “paper trail” that’s linked to the specific project task. @mention comments can be used to call team members’ attention and keep conversations focused.
+- Built-in collaboration features: The Notes field within LiquidPlanner moves conversations out of email and creates a “paper trail” that’s linked to the specific project task.

-- Documents housed in one location: Team members shouldn’t have to visit several different repositories for documentation or other information they need to get the job done.
+- Documents housed in one location: Team members shouldn’t have to visit several different repositories to find links to documentation or other information they need to get the job done.
 This eats time and introduces version control issues (e.g., many different versions of the same document being emailed around).
-Documentation can be stored in the workspace itself, ideally with any associated tasks linked to it, which makes navigation a breeze.

 Benefit #3: Increased Autonomy